sagemath/trac_to_gh/Issue 4164.md

 # Issue 4164: [with patch, needs review] Make triangulated_facial_incidences() work in all cases (and decomment render_solid())

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4164

 Original creator: anakha